chancancode/branch-rename/README.md

 This workflow will be triggered when commits are pushed to either the "master" or "main" branch.
-By default, the [checkout action][checkout-action] fetches only the latest commit, which is not sufficient for our purpose.
-Setting the `fetch-depth` option to `0` changes it to fetch all the commits and branches.
+By default, the [checkout action][checkout-action] fetches only the latest commit, which is more than sufficient for our purpose because all of the Git objects needed for the ref update are already in the remote repository.
 It then push the latest commit to both the "master" and "main" branches.

 #### Interaction with Branch Protection